AppImage/docs.appimage.org/source/reference/appimage/appimage-types.rst

 This also has the additional benefit that the runtime has no dynamically linked dependencies (like ``glibc``) anymore, so that the new runtime can also work on non-glibc systems (like Alpine Linux, FreeBSD or NixOS) without having to manually install libraries.

-While it's not an official name, these new AppImages with a statically linked runtime are also known as “New Generation” AppImages.
+While it's not an official name, these new AppImages with a statically linked runtime are also known as "New Generation" AppImages.

 Adaption problems & history
 ###########################